 At a glance…

-- Projects based in San Pancho on Mexico’s Pacific Coast
+- Projects are based in the cultural hub of San Pancho on Mexico’s Pacific Coast

-- Accommodation in a volunteer house or a small hostel
+- Volunteers in Mexico are accommodated together in a volunteer house or a small hostel

 - Program fees include airport pick-up, orientation, accommodation, breakfast and lunch and 24/7 in-country support